 - Right click on the new launcher and change the Target field, change %USERPROFILE% to the full path of the folder which will contain all the notebooks.

 - Double-click on the Jupyter Notebook desktop launcher (icon shows [IPy]) to start the Jupyter Notebook App.
 The notebook interface will appear in a new browser window or tab.
 A secondary terminal window (used only for error logging and for shut down) will be also opened.

 3.1.2.
 Change Jupyter Notebook startup folder (Mac OS)¶

 To launch Jupyter Notebook App:

 - Enter the startup folder by typing

-	jupyter notebookto launch the Jupyter Notebook App (it will appear in a new browser window or tab).
+jupyter notebookto launch the Jupyter Notebook App The notebook interface will appear in a new browser window or tab.

 3.2.
 Shut down the Jupyter Notebook App¶